ggtylerr/DSA-Disc-Bot/README.md

 3. Set the monitor type to HTTP(s), set the friendly name to anything you want, and set the URL to the one you copied.
 4. Anddd now you're done!

-#### Further configuration
-There are a lot of things you can configure server-side.
-These are available in `config.js`.
-Simply open the file in a text editor and go through any value you want to change.

 # Licensing and Legal Disclaimers
 This bot is completely public domain and can be used by anyone for any purpose.
 For full disclaimers, please read legal.txt.